Please note this page will be regularly updated!

 Why is your website in English when you’re working in The Netherlands?

-Our website is in English for two main reasons: the three of us have three different native languages, and the women we work with speak a myriad of languages too.
+Our website is both Dutch and English for two main reasons: the three of us have three different native languages, and the women we work with speak a myriad of languages too.
 English seemed the best middle ground!
 If you get in touch with us though, feel free to send a message in Dutch too (or Spanish, or French!).

 Are you an official non-profit?